-- control of materials, products and spare parts; - a control plan and programme for lubrication; - housekeeping andcleanliness; - nomenclature, location and labelling of equipment; - generation and collection of records; - retention of records: - planning for work during outages; - safe termination of works during breaks - documentation procedures. - -team/shift handover
+- housekeeping andcleanliness; - nomenclature, location and labelling of equipment; - generation and collection of records; - retention of records; - planning for work during outages; - safe termination of works during breaks; - documentation procedures; - -team/shift turnover. - 4.27.
+In developing these administrative controls and procedures, account should be taken of the interfaces between each activity and other activities such as maintenance on other systems or components, plant operation and radiation protection.
+In particular, the following aspects should be explicitly covered: - (a) The delineation of responsibilities between those persons performing MS&I and those directly responsible for plant operation.
+This should not be taken as diminishing or delegating prime responsibility for safety, which rests with the personnel in charge of operations (for example, the shift supervisor). - (b) Ensuring that the operating personnel have adequate information about the plant status at all times during MS&I activities. - (c) Establishment of a work permit system controlling the issuing and cancellation of appropriate documentation such as work authorizations, equipment isolation work permits, live testing authorizations and limitations to access.
+This includes the designation of persons in the operating shift who are authorized to issue such permits to those responsible for carrying out MS&I work. - (d) Provision of a direct positive indication of equipment that is not available for the operational state.
+This includes tagging, where appropriate, and any steps to be taken to prevent unintentional return to service.
+The tagging should not hide or obscure any indication device. - (e) Ensuring that, after MS&I, the SSCs are inspected for their intended operational state and, where necessary, are tested by authorized persons before being formally declared functional and fully reinstated for normal operation.

-- 4.27.
-In developing these administrative controls and procedures, account should be - taken of the interfaces between each activity and other activities such as maintenance - on other systems or components, plant operation and radiation protection.
-In - particular, the following aspects should be explicitly covered:
+In addition, a mechanism should be implemented which enables users to feed back suggestions for the improvement of procedures.

-- The delineation of responsibilities between those persons performing MS&I - and those directly responsible for plant operation.
-This should not be taken as diminishing or delegating prime responsibility for safety, which rests with the - personnel in charge of operations (for example, the shift supervisor). (b) - Ensuring that the operating personnel have adequate information about the - plant status at all times during MS&I activities. (c) Establishment of a work permit system controlling the issuing and cancellation - of appropriate documentation such as work authorizations, equipment isolation work permits, live testing authorizations and limitations to access.
-This includes - the designation of persons in the operating shift who are authorized to issue - such permits to those responsible for carrying out MS&I work.
-Provision of a direct positive indication of equipment that is not available for (d) the operational state.
-This includes tagging, where appropriate, and any steps to - be taken to prevent unintentional return to service.
-The tagging should not hide or obscure any indication device.
-Ensuring that, after MS&I, the SSCs are inspected for their intended (e) - operational state and, where necessary, are tested by authorized persons before being formally declared functional and fully reinstated for normal operation. - In addition, a mechanism should be implemented which enables users to feed back - suggestions for the improvement of procedures.
 4.28.
-Temporary changes to procedures should be adequately controlled and should - be subject to appropriate review and approval.
+Temporary changes to procedures should be adequately controlled and should be subject to appropriate review and approval.
 Such temporary changes should be promptly incorporated into permanent revisions where appropriate, in order to limit the number of temporary procedures and their durations.
-For further guidance - on the management of temporary changes, see Ref.
-Modifications to Nuclear
+For further guidance on the management of temporary changes, see Ref.
+Modifications to Nuclear Power Plants, Safety Standards Series No. NS-G-2.3 [7].